jstn-ck/Samurai-Dark/README.md

-A Samurai mask inspired colorscheme
+A samurai mask inspired colorscheme